 The University’s New Student Engagement Experience and Freshman Seminar are both designed to help students explore Rider’s programs and activities, and learn how to integrate engaged learning in their academic, social and extracurricular pursuits.

 Rider students can take advantage of study abroad experiences at a variety of exchange partner schools, direct enrollment schools, and Rider-affiliated study abroad institutions, as well as countries of the student’s choosing.
 In addition to semester or year-long study abroad experiences, Rider also hosts many faculty-led academic or service-learning study abroad programs during the summer and January term.
-Programs in 2019 include Arts Abroad: London & Athens; Global Encounters in China; Service Learning in Thailand; Innovation & Technology in Peru; and Ireland: The Business of Sports.
+Programs in 2022-23 include Arts Abroad in London & Italy, Business of Sports in Ireland, Health & Ecology in Panama, and Performing Arts in Japan.

 At any given time, three out of every five Rider faculty members are actively collaborating with students on some form of scientific or academic research, serving as advisors, mentors or co-researchers.
 Students can become involved in research as early as their first year on campus.